 “When His [Jesus] ministry was drawing close, He promised that the Father would send another Divine Person, the Holy Spirit in His place.
 Finally, after His resurrection, He revealed the [Trinity] doctrine in explicit terms…”

-The error of this claim can be quickly seen by substituting the word “Holy Spirit” with “active force” as it occurs in Bible verses.
+The error of this claim is quickly seen by substituting the word “Holy Spirit” with “active force” as it occurs in Bible verses.

 John 14:26 “However, the helper, the active force whom the Father will send in my name will teach you all things.”